shareresearchteam/infant_simulation_behavior_trees/README.md

 # Infant Simulation Behavior Trees
 Behavior trees of interested and uninterested infants for use during simulated child-robot interaction.

 Behavior trees are displayed in parts for visual clarity.
-Each segment of the behavior tree is connected to the same root node above the visual field layer.
+Each segment of the behavior tree is shown based on what items the child can see in their visual (e.g., robot and toys).
+All segments are connected to the same root node above the visual field layer.

 | Color | Status
 | ----------- | ----------- |